swift-extended-library/selwg/README.md

 * Reporting or triaging bugs
 * Submitting pull requests to the library projects for implementation or tests

-These conversations will take place on the [Swift Extended Library forum](https://forums.swift.org/c/server).
+These conversations will take place on the [Swift Extended Library forum][forum].
 Over time, the work group may form smaller working groups to focus on specific technology areas.

 ## Work Group Membership